Facioscapulohumeral muscular dystrophy: Prognosis

 Genetics partially predicts prognosis.
-Those with large D4Z4 repeat deletions (with a remaining D4Z4 repeat array size of 10-20 kbp, or 1-4 repeats) are more likely to have severe and early disease, as well as non-muscular symptoms.
+Those with large D4Z4 repeat deletions (with a remaining D4Z4 repeat array size of 10–20 kbp, or 1–4 repeats) are more likely to have severe and early disease, as well as non-muscular symptoms.
 Those who have the genetic mutations of both FSHD1 and FSHD2 are more likely to have severe disease.
-It has also been observed that disease manifestation is milder when a prominent family history is present, as opposed to a new mutation.
-In some large families, 30% of those with the mutation do not show symptoms, and 30% of those with symptoms do not progress beyond facial and shoulder weakness.
-Women are less likely to be symptomatic, and if symptomatic have less severe manifestations.
+It has also been observed that D4Z4 shortening is less and disease manifestation is milder when a prominent family history is present, as opposed to a new mutation.
+In some large families, 30% of those with the mutation had no noticeable symptoms, and 30% of those with symptoms did not progress beyond facial and shoulder weakness.
+Women tend to develop symptoms later in life and have less severe disease courses.

-Remaining variations in disease course are attributed to unknown environmental factors.
+The remaining variations in the disease course are attributed to unknown environmental factors.
 A single study found that disease course is not worsened by tobacco smoking or alcohol consumption, common risk factors for other diseases.

 Pregnancy

-Pregnancy outcomes are overall good in mothers with FSHD; there is no difference in rate of preterm labor, rate of miscarriage, and infant outcomes.
+Pregnancy outcomes are overall good in mothers with FSHD; there is no difference in the rate of preterm labor, rate of miscarriage, and infant outcomes.
 However, weakness can increase the need for assisted delivery.

 A single review found that weakness worsens, without recovery, in 12% of mothers with FSHD during pregnancy, although this might be due to weight gain or deconditioning.

 Epidemiology

 The prevalence of FSHD ranges from 1 in 8,333 to 1 in 15,000.
 The Netherlands reports a prevalence of 1 in 8,333, after accounting for the undiagnosed.
 The prevalence in the United States is commonly quoted as 1 in 15,000.

-After genetic testing became possible in 1992, average prevalence was found to be around 1 in 20,000, a large increase compared to before 1992.
+After genetic testing became possible in 1992, the average prevalence was found to be around 1 in 20,000, a large increase compared to before 1992.
 However, 1 in 20,000 is likely an underestimation, since many with FSHD have mild symptoms and are never diagnosed, or they are siblings of affected individuals and never seek definitive diagnosis.

 Race and ethnicity have not been shown to affect FSHD incidence or severity.

-Although the inheritance of FSHD shows no predilection for biological sex, the disease manifests less often in women, and even when it manifests in women, they on average are less severely affected than affected males.
+Although the inheritance of FSHD shows no predilection for biological sex, the disease manifests less often in women, and even when it manifests in women, they, on average, are less severely affected than affected males.
 Estrogen has been suspected to be a protective factor that accounts for this discrepancy.
 One study found that estrogen reduced DUX4 activity.
 However, another study found no association between disease severity and lifetime estrogen exposure in females.
 The same study found that disease progression was not different through periods of hormonal changes, such as menarche, pregnancy, and menopause.